Skip to main content

 Whichever framework you use - it's always a good idea to clean up your animations by removing them when they're no longer needed.
 This way, you can make sure your animations play nicely and don't cause any hiccups like memory leaks or unexpected glitches.

-Cleanup is of particular importance in Single Page Applications (SPAs) and in React codebases as they often involve dynamic content updates and renders - writing your animation code correctly will ensure your animations work reliably within your components lifecycle.
+Cleanup is of particular importance in Single Page Applications (SPAs) as they often involve dynamic content updates and renders - writing your animation code correctly will ensure your animations work reliably within your components lifecycle.

 We'll use Vue in these examples as the lifecycle events are nice and clear.